superg3m/ckit/README.md

 ### Next Steps
 1. - [/] Rewrite the memory tagging system
 	- [/] Register custom Tags
-	- [ ] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.
+	- [x] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.
-	- [ ] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)
+	- [x] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)
-	- [/] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early
+	- [x] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early

 2. - [ ] Clean up arenas and init pre-exisiting arenas for things like: Strings
-3. - [ ] Rewrite all Core utilities, and then Write a bunch of tests validating and verifying all the utilities and logic.
+3. - [ ] Rewrite all Core utilities using new tracker system, and then Write a bunch of tests validating and verifying all the utilities and logic.
 4. - [ ] Start writing EventSystem
 5. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed